wanting-rose/Deep-Learning-with-PyTorch/README.md

 # This is a practice project.
-# Deep learning with PyTorch.
+# Deep Learning with PyTorch.